Enhancing image quality prediction with self-supervised visual masking: Self-supervised visual masking

 Here, \mos $\in [0,1]$ represents the normalized mean opinion score when comparing the images \reference and \distorted.
-As the metric response can vary in an arbitrary range, following a similar approach in \citet{zhang2018perceptual}, a small network \scalernetwork is jointly trained to map the metric response to the human ratings.
-Note that the network \scalernetwork is not applied during inference time but rather during the training process.
+As the metric response can vary in an arbitrary range, following a similar approach in \cite{zhang2018perceptual}, a small network \scalernetwork is jointly trained to map the metric response to the human ratings.